IsakTheHacker/c-p3d-samples/README.md

    #6-#8 above (seeing a trend?), and have some major features that I
    would need to re-implment in C++.
 For these reasons, I may never port mappingGUI or device_tester.
+0) ShowBase has a number of features which would be useful in the C++ framework, as well.
+Clearly the Python API gets more love, starting at the very beginning (ShowBase vs. PandaFramework), and extending through nearly everything.
+I'm surprised when a port actually has close to the same number of lines as the Python code, and that's not entirely due to differences between the programming lanugages.
+C++ just doesn't get enough love.
+In some places, it is clearly only used to accelerate the Python API (e.g.
+   MotionTrail).
+There are also some features of C++11 that dearly need to be implmented in the Panda3D classes, such as initializers and std::function support and proper container iterators that can be used in the for(x: container) construct.

 This was a fork of https://github.com/IsakTheHacker/c-p3d-samples.
 In spite of the name and description, that was only one working example,